TrainWeb.org Facebook Page

 Map: Ho 17 J 6 Topographic Maps

-At the intersection of US 1 and Old Washington Road sit this historical marker and bizarre early steam engine replica wannabe.
+At the intersection of US 1 and Old Washington Road sits this historical marker, plus a bizarre early steam engine replica wannabe.
 Several readers have reported this is a replica of a Civil War steam gun.

 The marker reads "Elk Ridge Landing - An important colonial port for shipment of tobacco.
 Here in 1765 Zachariah Hood, Maryland's 'Stamp Act' agent, was hanged in effigy.
 Lafayette's troops camped here April 17-19, 1781 on the way to engage Cornwallis in Virginia.
 George Washington passed here many times."